 Question 4.
 "I am a separated fighter aircraft mechanic.
 Will Jets Press consider my manuscript for publication?"

 Answer- Jets Press will accept proposals and manuscripts from veterans (who have retired from the military; or have separated from the military and are no longer in active or inactive reserve status) in the future.
 However we are currently focused on marketing One Desert Jet Turner.
-We would be happy to send you a "now accepting proposals" Announcement email as soon as we are prepared to consider additional work for publication if you would write us a brief message on our "Contact Jets Press" web page located on this site.
+We would be happy to send you a "now accepting proposals" Announcement email as soon as we are prepared to consider additional work for publication if you would write us a brief message.
 However, staffing and space limitations will require us to discard proposals and manuscripts received before this formal announcement.

 Question 5.
 "I was a member of Army Aviation maintenance and my friend was a member of Naval aviation maintenance.
 Will Jets Press consider our work when you begin consideration of additional work for publication?"